Skip to Main Content

 </a>

-You might be concerned that the gradient classes added will override the bg-white but it won't, for that to happen we need to add the gradient direction class which is done on hover.
+You might worry that the gradient classes added will overwrite the bg-white, but it won't.
+For that to happen, we need to add the gradient direction class, which is done on hover.

 Applying the Hover Effect

-We can take what we've done and add two more classes, one is a default Tailwind CSS class which is applied on hover, the other is always applied and needs some JIT magic.
+We can enhance what we've done by adding two more classes: one is a default Tailwind CSS class applied on hover, and the other is always applied, requiring some JIT (Just-In-Time) magic.

 <a